The Florida Legislature runs 60 days during the spring of each year.

 Florida Department of Financial Services (FLDFS)

-The Florida continuing care industry is regulated under Chapter 651 of the Florida Statutes and is governed by the Florida Department of Financial Services (formerly the Florida Department of Insurance).
+The Florida Continuing Care industry is regulated under Chapter 651 of the Florida Statutes and the primary regulatory agency is the Florida Office of Insurance Regulation.

 Long-Term Care: A Guide for Consumers